30-day ceasefire, 11-14 hostages released: New hostage deal proposal after meetings in Qatar

 Proposal doesn't call for IDF withdrawal or permanent ceasefire, coalition is reportedly open

-In the proposal discussed between Barnea, the Qatari representatives and CIA Director William Burns, an outline was laid out that would see 11-14 hostages – primarily women, children and the elderly – released in exchange for a 30-day ceasefire and several Palestinian prisoners.
+In the proposal discussed between Barnea, the Qatari representatives and CIA Director William Burns, an outline was presented that would see 11 to 14 hostages released – primarily women, children and the elderly – in exchange for a 30-day ceasefire and a significant number of Palestinian prisoners.

-Significantly, the outline does not include a demand for the withdrawal of IDF troops from the Gaza Strip during the ceasefire, nor does it demand immediate negotiations on a permanent ceasefire.
+Notably, the outline did not include a demand for the withdrawal of IDF troops from the Gaza Strip during the ceasefire, nor did it demand immediate negotiations on a permanent ceasefire.

 Several Hebrew news sites reported that senior coalition officials support the proposal saying, “Any outline that does not include ending a war can be talked about.”